Ranbir5ingh/Classico/README.md

 ## Description

-Classico project is a full-stack e-commerce application built using the MERN stack (MongoDB, Express, React, Node.js).
+Classico is a full-stack e-commerce application built using the MERN stack (MongoDB, Express, React, Node.js).
 It provides a seamless shopping experience with features like product listings, user authentication, and order management.

 ## Technologies Used
 - **Frontend**: React, Vite, Tailwind CSS